Bihar CM Nitish Kumar has approached a bunch of Ahmedabad architects for a master plan for his capital. But most cities too need an immediate makeover

 Even a city's road grid system should be far larger than itself, like New York.
 "In Germany," says Sharma, "roads come up first and then the city.
 In India, it's the other way around.
 In Shanghai, there is good public transport and high density housing — both carrying forward its vision of a future economic power."

 In India, if cities are shabby, their peripheries are worse.
-Unplanned growth here, says Pradeep Kapoor, secretary general of the Institute of Town Planners, India, is because land values are low as compared to the city, there's a
+Unplanned growth here, says Pradeep Kapoor, secretary general of the Institute of Town Planners, India, is because land values are low as compared to the city, there's a poor system of enforcement and building regulations are violated.
+Sachdeva says, "Politicians have not realized the benefits of urban development nor the dangers of neglecting it," he says.

 Another serious drawback is the lack of adequate town planners.
 Kapoor says that some 500 town planners graduate every year and their present strength is not more than 4,000.
 "This is not even sufficient to provide one planner for one municipal town.
 Large states such as UP, Bihar, Orissa and Haryana don't even have planning schools, whereas Karnataka, Maharashtra, TN and Kerala which have a high rate of urbanization are hardly producing 50 planners annually," he says.
 Plus, there's no monitoring of town plans and no authority to oversee land development authorities, says Kapadia.